open-forest-observatory/ofo-argo/docs/usage/stepbased-workflow.md

    │       ├── image_01.jpg
    │       └── image_02.jpg
    ├── configs/
-   │   ├──config_dataset_1.yml
+   │   ├──config_project_1.yml
-   │   └──config_dataset_2.yml
+   │   └──config_project_2.yml
    └── config_list.txt
 ```

 #### Add drone imagery datasets

 To add new drone imagery datasets to be processed using Argo, transfer files from your local machine (or the cloud) to the `/ofo-share` volume.
-Put the drone imagery projects to be processed in their own directory in `/ofo-share/argo-data/argo-input/datasets`.
+Put the drone imagery datasets to be processed in their own directory in `/ofo-share/argo-data/argo-input/datasets`.

 One data transfer method is the `scp` command-line tool: